 - Chia seeds;

 “Make sure not to limit your fat intake to only one source of fat, even though it might be healthy for you.
 Finding balance in your fat intake is important when consuming a high fat diet.
-We need to eat good fats, that don’t get stored as fat in the liver, as visceral fat.
-We also need to eat a lot of greens, to get potassium, which helps to clean the fat from our body, as well as essential vitamins and minerals we need, to function in the best way possible.”
+We need to eat good fats, that do not get stored as fat in the liver, as visceral fat.
+We also need to eat a lot of greens, to get potassium, which helps to clean the fat from our body, as well as essential vitamins and minerals we need, to function in the best way possible. ”

 Furthermore, we need to remove small snacks from our daily eating plan, even healthy ones.
-In order to decrease the number of insulin peaks during the day and stabilize blood sugar levels, we need to reduce the number of meals per day.
-As a bonus, this will also help intestinal bacterias, to live in a more balanced environment.
-I recommend 2-3 meals a day.
-If you are a very active person, 3 meals a day is ideal for you.
+In order to decrease the number of insulin peaks during the day and stabilize blood sugar levels, we need to reduce the number of meals per day .
+As a bonus, this will also help intestinal bacteria, to live in a more balanced environment.
+I recommend 2-3 meals a day .
+If you are a very active person, 3 meals a day is the ideal for you.
 These meals should be consumed within a 6-10 hour period, during the day.
 Then you should not eat in 14-18 hours (clean coffee or tea are ok).
-By doing so, you will help intestinal bacterias recovering, making sure to keep a high metabolism, in order to more effectively burn calories.
+By doing so, you will help intestinal bacteria recover, making sure to keep a high metabolism, in order to more effectively burn calories.
 This will be the subject in the next post.
 Stay tuned.